teresal92/Products-API/README.md

 # Products API
 Overhaul of backend infrastructure for e-commerce storefront to handle traffic and data at scale.
-The Products microservice is a RESTful API that serves up a list of products and style, sku, photos and related products data.
+The Products microservice is a RESTful API that serves up lists of products and style, sku, photos and related products data.

 ### Built With
 ![image](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)